Getting Started

 // main.tsx or your entry file

-import "@usevyre/react/styles"; // ← component styles
+import "@usevyre/react/styles"; // ← tokens + component styles (one import)

 import { Button, Badge, Card } from "@usevyre/react"; // main.ts